Learning How To Draw People

 - It only depends on your preference and needs.
-For instance, there are those tools that make bold images and thus there are people who love such bold images.
+For instance, there are those tools that make bold images, and thus, there are people who love such bold images.

 - They will probably turn yellow over time.
-We recommend high-quality paper for permanent drawing.
+We recommend the high-quality paper for permanent drawing.
 Strathmore is a brand that looks good.
 It has enough “teeth” to hold a significant amount of medium but is smooth enough to enable detailed work.

 - Before you get started, ensure that you have in mind the human body.
 How does the person look like?
 Ensure that everything is clear.
 When you have a clear picture of the person’s body, learn more about drawing the body and its proportions.

 - There is also a need to know the tendons and muscles and control and direct the body.
 Surprised!
 Huh?
 Actually, I don’t mean that you memorize all the tendons, muscles, and bones.
 Just a basic understanding is enough.

 - Correcting proportions in figure drawings is a considerable concern facing beginners.
 This is why the unit of measurement was started by the use of the model head.